Recovery Can't Wait

 Total $36.5 million.

-Some costs are covered in other plans; for instance, costs for bringing some programs to schools are covered in the Education Plan, as outlined above, and some jobs will be covered in the forthcoming Mountaineer Service Corps Plan.
+Some costs are covered in other plans; for instance, costs for bringing some programs to schools are covered in the Education Plan, as outlined above, and some jobs will be created through the Mountaineer Service Corps Plan.

 - Treatment: $8 million